DEBT COLLECTION AGENCY (122)

 DCA is taking steps to appeal the Berman decision.
 DCA will continue to vigorously protect consumers from illegal debt collection practices.

 Please note that businesses are responsible for knowing and complying with all relevant federal, state and City laws and rules, including the Consumer Protection Law and Rules and any City Council amendments to the City Laws.
+All laws and rules of the City of New York are accessible using the Public Access Portal.
 For convenience, current sections of the New York City Licensing Law and Rules and Consumer Protection Law are included as a downloadable handout.

 The Department of Consumer Affairs (DCA) is not responsible for errors or omissions in the handout.
 The information is not legal advice.
 You can only obtain legal advice from a lawyer.

 You must obtain the following required documents before filing your application.
 Although DCA does not require submission of these documents in order to process your application in person or online, DCA reserves the right to request and examine the documents under section 20-104 of the New York City Administrative Code.